DealersLinkDevTeam/node-base-project/CodeStandards.md

 ### Indenting
 Indentation should be performed using 2 spaces.
 The body `case` blocks should be indented an additional level, even if no block indicators are present.
-Space indentation looks identical in all editors and makes for better readability across platforms and editors.
+Space indentation looks identical within all editors and makes for better readability across platforms and editors.

 ```js